‘Like a movie’: Video shows group of Boston officers chasing after knife-wielding man before using bean bag round to subdue him

-BOSTON (WHDH) - Police used a bean bag round to subdue a knife-wielding man who was threatening people in Boston’s Back Bay section on Tuesday afternoon, officials said.
+BOSTON (WHDH) – Police used a bean bag round to subdue a knife-wielding man who was threatening people in Boston’s Back Bay section following a wild foot chase on Tuesday afternoon, officials said.

-Officers responding to a report of a man threatening to harm people in the area of Massachusetts and Huntington avenues around 1:30 p.m. fired a bean bag round at the suspect and subdued him following a brief foot chase, according to the Boston Police Department.
+Officers responding to a report of a man threatening to harm people in the area of Massachusetts and Huntington avenues around 1:30 p.m. chased after the suspect, fired a bean bag round at him, and subdued him, according to the Boston Police Department.

 The suspect and one police officer were taken to an area hospital with non-life-threatening injuries.

-Cellphone video taken at the scene showed a large crowd of officers chasing the suspect down Huntington Avenue before they ultimately caught up to him and disarmed him.
+Cellphone video taken at the scene by an onlooker showed a large crowd of officers chasing the suspect down Huntington Avenue before they ultimately caught up to him and disarmed him.

 “It felt like a movie,” one witness said.
 “I texted my friend and I said, ‘I feel like I’m watching a movie scene in real life.’”